-Terror attacks during Ramadan strike cities across the globe
+Terrorists have made this a most bloody Ramadan

 - Hundreds have been killed and wounded since the start of Ramadan

-(CNN)Bloodshed has shadowed the start of the Muslim holy month of Ramadan as cities in the Middle East, Europe, Asia and Australia have been rocked in recent days by deadly attacks.
+(CNN)Deadly attacks in recent days have rocked the Middle East, Europe, Asia and Australia, with the bloodshed coinciding with the advent of Ramadan and intensified fighting against ISIS in Syria and Iraq.

-Hundreds of people have lost their lives and many more have been injured as terrorists targeted Iraqi families feasting on ice cream, Londoners enjoying the nightlife, Kabul commuters headed to work and lawmakers in Iran.
+Hundreds of people have lost their lives and many more have been injured as terrorists targeted Iraqi families feasting on ice cream, Londoners enjoying the nightlife, Kabul commuters headed to their jobs and lawmakers at work in Iran.

-ISIS has claimed some of the attacks, while a group affiliated with the Taliban has been blamed for another.

 Ramadan is a holy period of fasting, prayer and contemplation for Muslims, but terror groups see the sacred period as conducive to carrying out strikes.